AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 [!DNL Experience Platform] includes many standard Adobe field groups while also allowing vendors to define field groups for their users, and individual users to define field groups for their own specific concepts.

 For example, to capture details such as "[!UICONTROL First Name]" and "[!UICONTROL Home Address]" for your "[!UICONTROL Loyalty Members]" schema, you would be able to use standard field groups that define those common concepts.
-However, concepts that are specific to less-common use cases (such as "[!UICONTROL Loyalty Program Level]") often do not have a pre-defined field group.
+However, concepts that are more specific to your organization (such as custom loyalty program details or product attributes) that may not be covered by standard field groups.
 In this case, you must define your own field group to capture this information.

 >[!NOTE]
 >